cb3017/cb3017.github.io/_posts/2025-04-03-Resistance_Phylogeny.md

         potential impact based on the protein structure or known functional domains (this may require further research).

-## Phylogenetic Analysis and Evolutionary Inference {#phylogenetic-analysis-and-evolutionary-inference .unnumbered}
+### Phylogenetic Analysis and Evolutionary Inference

 In this phase, your goal is to understand the evolutionary relationships between your bacterial strains and explore how these relationships